inistar/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 The preprocessing step included grayscaling the image and normalizing image.
 Used shuffle to randomize the data.

+Grayscaling is used due to performance issue.
+Having a color image will add 3 times more data because there are 3 channels.
+By using grayscale, it reduces the number of parameters used to train on and does not sacrifice the model accuracy by too much.

+Normalizing the data helps to learn the data faster and it will help with convergence during gradient descent.

+By doing randomization, it eliminates the chance of feeding the data in order.
+Such as feeding all the stop sign data all once will cause it to overfit instead of generalizing the data.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.